maoberlehner/markus-oberlehner-net/content/blog/advanced-vue-component-composition-with-container-components.md

 **We'll use a test-driven approach to build our application.
 This means that we'll first write a failing test and then write just enough code to make it pass.** We'll repeat this process until our application is finished.
 However, there are some exceptions, e.g. we will not test any UI Components.

-If you want to take a look at the project setup as a whole, you can [checkout the GitHub repository](https://github.com/maoberlehner/advanced-vue-component-composition-with-container-components).
+If you want to take a look at the project setup as a whole, you can [check out the GitHub repository](https://github.com/maoberlehner/advanced-vue-component-composition-with-container-components).
 Additionally you can [view a live demo of the application on Netlify](https://advanced-vue-component-composition-with-container-components.netlify.com/).

 ### The basic building blocks: UI Components